joshpoll/joshpoll.github.io/_posts/2023-03-11-external-reprs-llms.md

 one-dimensional paper, *i.e.* on a tape divided into squares.
 I shall also suppose that the number of symbols which may be printed is finite.
-If we were to allow an infinity of symbols, then there would be symbols differing to an arbitrarily small extent.... <!-- The effect of this restriction of the number of symbols is not very serious.
+If we were to allow an infinity of symbols, then there would be symbols differing to an arbitrarily small extent. <!-- The effect of this restriction of the number of symbols is not very serious.
 It is always possible to use sequences of symbols in the place of single symbols.
 Thus an Arabic numeral such as 17 or 999999999999999 is normally treated as a single symbol.
 Similarly in any European language words are treated as single symbols (Chinese,